it seems that any new photo opened in the darkroom is interpolated in PPG although in the preferences, the slow complete mode is defined.

 For me, this is a problem, either of analysis or of writing, or both ...

-#3 Updated by Aurélien PIERRE 11 days ago
+#3 Updated by Aurélien PIERRE over 1 year ago

 Demosaicing is essentially an expensive high-tech interpolation to fill the blanks left by the Bayer array.
 If you zoom-out on the picture (< 100 %), you are doing another cheap interpolation (to resize) on top of it.
 So, using your high-tech interpolation becomes not only useless, but also slows down the software for nothing because the second interpolation is smoothing much stronger all the artifacts the demoisacing is supposed to correct without loss of sharpness.